SharePoint/sp-dev-docs/docs/sp-add-ins/handle-events-in-sharepoint-add-ins.md

 ### Are there any restrictions on where a remote event receiver can be hosted on its URL?

 The remote event receiver can be hosted in the cloud or on an on-premises server that is not also being used as a SharePoint server.
 The URL of a production receiver cannot specify a particular port.
 This means that you must use either port 443 for HTTPS, which we recommend, or port 80 for HTTP.
-If you are using HTTPS and the receiver service is hosted on-premises, but the add-in is on Microsoft SharePoint Online, the hosting server must have a publicly trusted certificate from a certificate authority.
+If you are using HTTPS and the receiver service is hosted on-premises, but the add-in is on SharePoint Online, the hosting server must have a publicly trusted certificate from a certificate authority.
 (A self-signed certificate works only if the add-in is on an on-premises SharePoint farm.)

 <a name="RER_Will2020EventHandlerWillWorkOn2013"> </a>